 PANDAS stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
 This condition is triggered by an infection (often associated with strep throat) and causes an autoimmune reaction which interferes with normal neurological activity.

 This can happen because strep bacteria are often hide effectively in the body by putting molecules on the cell wall that are nearly identical to the molecules found in the child’s heart, lungs and brain.
 This is called molecule mimicry and allows the strep to evade detection for a long time.

-When the body detects an infection normally the immune system will trigger the production of antibodies to fight off the infection.
+When the body detects an infection, usually the immune system will trigger the production of antibodies to fight off the infection.
 In the case of PANDAS or PANS the antibodies also attack proteins in the body, including those in the brain.
-It can cause over stimulation and neurological activity in the brain.
+It can cause overstimulation and neurological activity in the brain.

 The infection itself is not the cause of PANDAS, it is the trigger.

 - Eye blinking, eye-rolling

 - ADHD symptoms (inattention, fidgety, hyperactivity)

 - Personality changes

 - Mood changes